EU and China struggle over key concerns ahead of summit

 An EU official said that the recent foreign investment law adopted in China, does not address all the issues of concern for Europeans, for instance on prohibited sectors, dual regime for foreign and domestic operations, and on forced technological transfer.

-"We agree there has been a lot of promises, it is time for action, not only words. […] We want to make sure we have a modern framework for investment protection in a biding agreement with mechanism to solve disputes," the EU official added.
+"We agree there has been a lot of promises, it is time for action, not only words. […] We want to make sure we have a modern framework for investment protection in a binding agreement with mechanism to solve disputes," the EU official added.

 European companies are the largest investors in China, but feel discriminated compared to local state-subsidised companies.
 China is second largest trading partner for the EU.